 It is raining messaging services in the technology world and how could Microsoft be left behind in the race to have a widely used messaging app.
-As business insiders have accepted that the number of mobile users are increasing which has lead to driving more and more business in terms of organic leads or ads from mobile and in times like these.
+As business insiders have accepted that the number of mobile users is increasing which has lead to driving more and more business in terms of organic leads or ads from mobile and in times like these.
 It is better to have a messaging service.
-Facebook has the most popular app Whatsapp, it was high time Microsoft come up with their own app.
+Facebook has the most popular app Whatsapp, it was high time Microsoft comes up with their own app.
 Microsoft markets Skype Qik as the best messaging app after their own Skype.

 What is Skype Qik?

 Skype Qik is a video sharing application which allows you to send short videos to a friend or a group of friends in your contacts and it is available on Windows Phone, iPhones, and Android phones.
 You can chat with your friends sending short videos with just a single tap and share option, the best thing is there is no complication of a sign-up and you actually do not need a Skype account to run Skype Qik.
 You can send a message to anyone in your contacts and the contact will receive the message with a link to download the app, that’s how simple it is to use Skype Qik.

 Yes, It is quite different from Snapchat.
 Snapchat is an ephemeral messaging service for pictures, whereas Skype Qik offers the same option for videos.
 Though there is no need of an app like Skype Qik and the question is why users will start using Skype Qik when they already have Whatsapp, Snapchat, iMessage and more.
 Skype Qik is a quick reminder of what would happen if Skype would have been launched today.

 The thing with Skype Qik is that you can send recorded video messages to your friends if you are feeling lazy or not in the mood for a video call and the best part is that you both don’t need to be online at the same time, works well for business people in different time zones and long distance relationships.